influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/install-and-deploy/production_installation/data_node_installation.md

     ping -qc 1 enterprise-data-01
     ping -qc 1 enterprise-data-02

+We highly recommend that each server be able to resolve the IP from the hostname alone as shown here.
-If there are any connectivity issues resolve them before proceeding with the installation.
+Resolve any connectivity issues before proceeding with the installation.
-A healthy cluster requires that every meta and data node can communicate with every other meta and data node.
+A healthy cluster requires that every meta node and data node in a cluster be able to communicate.

 ## Step 2: Set up, configure, and start the data node services